LearnWeb3DAO/Merkle-Trees/README.md

 After our contract is verified, we can call our `checkInWhitelist` by providing the proof.
 So now here we will check that `(owner.address, 2)` exists in our dataset.
 To generate the proof, we hash the encoded value of `(owner.address, 2)` and generate a proof using
 `getHexProof` function from `merkletreejs` library.

-This proof is then sent in `checkInWhitelist` as an argument which further returns a value of true to signify that `(owner.address, 2)` exists.
+This proof is then sent in `checkInWhitelist` as an argument that further returns a value of true to signify that `(owner.address, 2)` exists.

 To run the test, execute the following command from the root of the directory: